1986 British International Helicopters Chinook crash: Accident

 The voice recorder indicated that the crew noticed an increased noise level in the flightdeck followed by a bang.
-Despite applying full cyclic pitch control, the aircraft did not respond and nose-dived towards the sea from a height of 150 ft.
-The helicopter hit the sea, broke up and sank.
+Despite applying full cyclic pitch control, the aircraft did not respond and fell towards the sea from a height of 150 ft.
+The helicopter was largely broken up by the clashing rotor blades in mid air, hit the sea and quickly sank.
 A Coastguard search and rescue Sikorsky S-61 helicopter which had just departed Sumburgh Airport on training flight reported liferafts in the sea.
 It then observed a survivor clinging to a substantial piece of wreckage.
 While they winched the man on board another survivor was noted among the floating bodies.
 With no signs of other survivors the Coastguard helicopter flew the survivors to Lerwick for transfer to hospital.
 An air and sea search failed to find any more survivors but all the floating bodies were recovered and brought to the airport.
 One of the flight crew and the flight attendant were among the dead.